Statistics and forecasts

 What does Gerontology have to do with the health and healthcare fields?

 The U.S. population is growing older and more diversified.
-According to the Federal Interagency Forum on Aging Related Statistics, by the year 2030, 1 in 5 people will be 65 years or older, and about 1 in 20 people will be older than 85.
-Racial and ethnic diversity among the nation's elders is increasing at a similar pace; by 2030, over 40% the older population will be Hispanics, African Americans, Native Americans or Asian and Pacific Islanders.
+According to the Federal Interagency Forum on Aging-Related Statistics, by the year 2030, 1 in 5 people will be 65 years or older, and about 1 in 20 people will be older than 85.
+Racial and ethnic diversity among the nation’s elders is increasing at a similar pace.
+By 2030, over 40% of the older population will be Hispanic, African American, Native American, or Asian and Pacific Islander.
 Moreover, Americans are living longer than ever before.

 Why should health professionals and paraprofessionals study Gerontology?